teamcfadvance/BlogCFC5/install/readme.txt

 If you find this blog worthy, I have a Amazon wish list set up (www.amazon.com/o/registry/2TCL1D08EZEYE ).
 Gifts are always welcome. ;)
 Install directions may be found in BlogCFC.doc/pdf.

+Last Updated: May 1, 2009 (BlogCFC 5.9.3.001) | Raymond Camden
+/client/xmlrpc/xmlrpc.cfm - some small fixes, but NOTE, I officially consider XMLRPC support to be a bit fubared.
+/org/camden/blog/blog.cfc - Removed author name from the RSS.
+Why?
+It was causing an issue with validation.
+The author value for RSS2 must be an email address, and I was using a username.
+This kinda sucks for multiuser blogs.
+For now, what I recommend is this:

+a) If you store usernames, consider a small mod to the RSS method to say, 'if username=X,do email address Y.'
+Yes, it's a hack, but it would get proper attribution back in the RSS feed.

+b) I thought I had a b, but I don't.
+So this b is superflorous.

+/org/sweettweets/SweetTweets.cfc - Fix to a case sensitivity issue.
+I also reported the issue to the official SweetTweets project.

 Last Updated: April 1, 2009 (BlogCFC 5.9.3.000) | Dan G. Switzer, II
 /client/addcomment.cfm
 /client/contact.cfm